 Graham Cracker Crust

-- Whisk in spices.
+• Whisk in seasoning.
 In a large mixing bowl add the graham cracker crumbs, brown sugar, granulated sugar, and salt.
 Whisk until combined

 Cheesecake

-- Mix the eggs.
-In a measuring cup with a spout, lightly whisk the eggs and egg yolks until just combined.
+• Mix the eggs.
+In a measuring cup with a spout, lightly whisk the eggs until just combined.
 While the mixer is slowly beating on low speed, add the lightly whisked eggs about one at a time making sure each egg is fully incorporated before adding the next egg.
 Scrape the bottom and sides of the bowl to fully combine.
 The batter should be silky smooth.
 Do not over mix.

 Notes